 One of the best-known seaside resorts in the south-east, Hastings manages to seamlessly combine quaint seaside vibes with family-friendly, all singing, all dancing fun.
 The seafront is awash with amusement arcades, fish and chip shops, ice cream vans and funfairs, not to mention more crazy golf courses than anyone could ever need.
 The pier reopened in 2016 after being closed due to a fire, and is now topped with a smattering of pastel beach huts.
 Walk a bit further, though, and you'll find wooden fisherman's huts, a cliff-top castle, and an historic funicular railway.

 The lesser-known sibling of Hastings is St Leonards.
 The border between the two is becoming increasingly blurred as they sprawl into one other, and the same beach underlines them both.
 While Hastings is the full on, in-your-face, British seaside experience, St Leonards feels more hip, and is something of an up-and-coming foodie destination.
-The Love Cafe is a vegan and veggie cafe, art gallery and venue space all rolled into one, while the recently opened Farmyard focuses on simple, good quality produce, paired with tipples from an extensive wine list.
+Farmyard — co-founded by ex-Londonist writer Ben O'Norum — focuses on simple, good quality produce, paired with tipples from an extensive wine list.

 Catch Eastbourne on the right day, and you could almost trick yourself into believing you're somewhere abroad.
 The gleaming-white Marine Parade is lined with palm trees, manicured gardens and colourful flowerbeds, framing the Victorian pier in green, and there are ample (stony) beaches on which to lay your towel.

 From here, you could head into the town centre, where you'll find the usual shops, cafes and restaurants, but for our money, it's worth sticking to the beachfront promenade.
-Head north east to visit the Napoleonic Redoubt Fortress and Treasure Island amusement park, or south west to clock the much-used bandstand, RNLI Museum, beach huts, and the intriguingly named Wish Tower.
+Head north east to visit the Napoleonic Redoubt Fortress (sadly now closed to the public) and Treasure Island amusement park, or south west to clock the much-used bandstand, RNLI Museum, and picture-perfect beach huts.

 If you have a bit of time, consider heading to Birling Gap and Beachy Head and wandering along the cliffs (the views of the cliffs and lighthouse are sublime, and so iconically British), or drive to Pevensey in the other direction.